sydneyYYC/skeleton/README.md

 ### Bugs

 - Weird carry over of my header layout to the 3rd page? need to look for fixes for that

+- tried to make my cards into a component to use but the spread operator isnt working to inject values from the page into the card.
 ### Building

 what kind of website should i make ?